WordPress/gutenberg/docs/reference-guides/block-api/block-registration.md

 -   **Type:** `String`

-This will display in the block inserter section, which will list all blocks in this collection.
+This will display in the Block Inserter section, which will list all blocks in this collection.

 #### Icon

 -   **Type:** `Object`

-(Optional) An icon to display alongside the title in the block inserter.
+(Optional) An icon to display alongside the title in the Block Inserter.

 ```js
 // Registering a block collection